Victor-Spichenkoff/vss_race/DEV.md

 # Now
-- add a doc with my name
+- Add a doc with my name

 # Order
 - [X] Text and bg
 - [X] bg move